vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 {% endraw %}
 ```

-See the [webscraper](homeassistant_web_scraper) page how to add this text as sensor.
+See the [webscraper](homeassistant_web_scraper) page for how to add this text as a sensor.

 ---

 ## Conditional visible

 Sometimes you only want to show an entity if it has a specific state.\
-Like when there is no rain expected, I don't need this graph to be visible on my dashboard.
-Especially in periods with no rain expected, it's useless space consuming.\
+For example, if no rain is expected, there is no reason to keep that graph visible on the dashboard.
+It only wastes space.\
-This functionality makes your dashboard more dynamic, compact and shows only actual useful information.
+This approach makes your dashboard more dynamic and compact, and it keeps the focus on useful information.

 <img src="images_layout/layout_optional.png" alt="conditional visible" width="400px">